freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    -  If the journalist has admin privileges on SecureDrop, they can create new journalist accounts.

-What a Physical Seizure of the Journalist's Property Can Achieve
+What a physical seizure of the journalist's property can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Tamper with the hardware.